-But how do children end up alone on the run?
+But how do displaced children end up alone ?
 And what kind of help do they need?

 Get to know the subject better in this article.

-No one has a precise overview of how many children are on the run alone.
+No one has a precise overview of how many displaced children are alone.
 According to the UN, in 2019 there were 153,300 children under the age of 18 who were outside of their countries of origin and registered as either unaccompanied or separated from their parents.

-That being said, a number of large refugee-hosting countries do not register children on the run alone, so the real number of unaccompanied children is likely to be far higher than just 153,300.
+That being said, a number of large refugee-hosting countries do not register this, so the real number of unaccompanied children is likely to be far higher than just 153,300.

-Some studies suggest that up to three out of four children on the run alone are abused.
+Some studies suggest that up to three out of four unaccompanied children are abused.
 This abuse can take many forms, including violence, sexual assault, or exploitation by criminal networks that offer children food and shelter if the children commit crimes or perform other dangerous work for them.

 First and foremost, they need protection to ensure they are safe from abuse and exploitation.
 They also need help getting in touch with their parents or other family.
 Many children are uninformed about their rights and also need information and guidance about their legal options.
 Finally, many children have been exposed to violence and trauma on their journeys and need professional help to process and recover from these events.

 Firstly we ensure the children are safe, and subsequently we provide them access to a variety of protection services.
 This can include providing information and advice on their legal rights and the difficult choices inherent to their situation, or providing access to phones and the internet to help them get in touch with lost parents and family.
 We also administer Child Friendly Spaces in refugee camps, where we have staff trained to take care of vulnerable children.
 Finally, we refer unaccompanied children to further relevant services as needed, including psychosocial counseling, medical care, mentoring schemes, school or informal education, and much more.